benthecoder/gpt3-blog-title/README.md

 Follow the instructions in [02_GPT3_finetune_wb](notebooks/02_GPT3_finetune_wb.ipynb) to fine tune the model and log the results to wandb.

+Here is an example of using the cli to fine tune the model

 ```bash
 !openai api fine_tunes.create \
     -t <TRAIN_FILE_ID> \ # or path to file